PaperFanz/iort_endpoint/README.md

 # Endpoint Firmware

 This repository contains the firmware for the IoT-Robotics Integration project.
-It is built around the [Amazon Web Services IoT Device SDK for Embedded C](https://github.com/aws/aws-iot-device-sdk-embedded-C) and [esp-idf]().
+It is built around [Amazon FreeRTOS](https://github.com/aws/amazon-freertos), [Amazon Web Services IoT Device SDK for Embedded C](https://github.com/aws/aws-iot-device-sdk-embedded-C), and [esp-idf](https://github.com/espressif/esp-idf).
 The main files for the project can be found under `endpoint-package/main`.

+## Hardware

+This firmware targets the ESP32 Devkit-C V1 development board.
+It should be fairly easy to configure the project for a different development board or a later ESP32 MCU such as the ESP32-S2 or the ESP32-C3.

 ## Setting up the Project